Admission to Business Majors on all Campuses

 - Excellent grammar and spelling

-It is strongly recommended that you meet with a Career Consultant on your campus to have your resume reviewed at least one semester prior to submitting an application.
-Visit the UConn Center for Career Development on your campus.
+It is strongly recommended that you meet with a Career Consultant on your campus to have your résumé reviewed at least one semester prior to submitting an application.

 It is important to know that if any misrepresented information is included in an application, that applicant may lose the opportunity to apply this or future terms.